STARS – Study of Adolescence Resilience and Stress

 About STARS

-STARS is an ongoing longitudinal study (Figure 1) with a baseline survey at age 13 and three follow-ups at ages 15, 18 (ongoing), and 23 years (planned).
+STARS is an ongoing longitudinal study (Figure 1) with a baseline survey at age 13 and three follow-ups at ages 15, 18, and 23 years (planned).

 We have recruited and examined, on an individual basis, 2283 13-year-olds from 54 schools in 16 municipalities in the Västra Götaland region (Figure 2).
-Of these, 2149 adolescents (1,205 girls) participated in 2-year follow-up survey.
-The third survey (5-6-year follow-up) started autumn 2021 is ongoing and scheduled to be finished in June 2024.
+Of these, 2149 (94%) adolescents participated in 2-year follow-up survey during autumn 2017 and spring 2021 (wave 2), and 1258 (55%) adolescents participated in the 5-year follow-up survey during 2020 and 2024 (wave 3).
+We are now planning the fourth follow-up (wave 4, 10 years after wave 1), which will include surveys, physiological examinations and collection of register data.

 At baseline, BOTH survey of psychosocial health and physical examinations were included.
 We used well validated questionnaires to examine psychological well-being, self-perceived stress, psychosomatic symptoms, coping strategies, familial factors (parental education level, family structure and adolescents’ communication with parents), peer relations, experience of bullying, school satisfaction, subjective social status of their families as well as subjective social status of adolescents themselves in school.
 Physical examinations included BMI, blood pressure, pulse wave velocity as well as handgrip strength.
 Physical activity and sedentary time were measured using hip-worn ActiGraph GT3X+ accelerometers.
 Hair strands were collected for measuring hair cortisol concentration, a biomarker for average chronic stress for the latest 3 months.
 Blood samples were collected for analysis of biomarkers for inflammation.
 Surveys of psychosocial health were repeated at two follow-ups at ages 15 and 18 years.